-The whole massif lies west of Cortina d'Ampezzo, so according to classification we use here on SP it belongs to Cortina Dolomites.
-On the south the border of Tofane group is the valley which runs from Cortina d'Ampezzo to the Falzarego Pass (2105 m).
-On the east the massif ends deep down in the Ampezzo valley.
-And on the western side the massif is divided from the Lavarella group by the valley of Travenanzes.
+The whole massif lies west of Cortina d'Ampezzo, so according to the classification we use here on SP, it belongs to Cortina Dolomites.
+On the south, the border of the Tofane group is the valley which runs from Cortina d'Ampezzo to the Falzarego Pass (2105 m).
+On the east, the massif ends deep down in the Ampezzo valley.
+While on the western side, the massif is divided from the Lavarella group by the valley of Travenanzes.

-Geologically the massif of Tofane is made of "dolomia principale", a typical dolomites rock.
+Geologically the massif of Tofane is made of "dolomia principale", a typical dolomite rock.

 All three main peaks can be ascended by marked routes, but they are far from being easy.

-From Cortina d'Ampezzo drive towards west in direction of start points of lifts to Tofana di Mezzo.
-Before you take right turning toward Riffugio Col Drusie, you will see Ristorante Pietofana.
+From Cortina d'Ampezzo drive towards the west in the direction of the start points of lifts to Tofana di Mezzo.
+Before you take a right turn toward Riffugio Col Drusie, you will see Ristorante Pietofana.
 That is a place where you will park your car.
 30-40 meters from the restaurant there is a sign with number 407 for pine forest until you come out on the steep scree slopes used as pisat.
 Climb up all the Forc.
 Ra Vales.
-That is the number of trail you will follow for normal ascent to Tofana di Dentro.
+That is the number of a trail you will follow for a normal ascent to Tofana di Dentro.